 Wetlands provide perfect habitat for tadpoles and frogs with the presence of both wet and dry environments.
 The still waters of the ponds and the water plants provide shelter for the tadpoles to grow big and develop into fully grown frogs.
 Frogs are sometimes very hard to see so we rely heavily on identifying their calls to determine which species are residing at the Marrambidya Wetland.

 - Barking Marsh Frog

 - Peron's Tree Frog

-As the wetland becomes more established as the vegetation grows it is hoped the endangered Southern Bell Frog will find safe refuge in this new reserve.
+As the wetland becomes more established and the vegetation grows it is hoped the endangered Southern Bell Frog will find safe refuge in this new reserve.

 Perhaps one of the cutest residents of the Marrumbidya Wetland would be the turtle.
 These cool creatures can be seen sunning themselves on the various snags located within the ponds.
 When visiting the Marrambidya Wetland look out for the Eastern Long-necked Turtle and the Murray Turtle.